 H: You know, I was not a fan of what he was trying to do either and with that Candy…er…Sandy.
-I knew the official time for Claire and Frank to permanently go their separate ways was approaching, but the audacity of him!
+I knew the official time for them to permanently go their separate ways was approaching, but the audacity of him!

 I would like to spend the rest of my life with a woman who truly loves me.

-E: Claire, ever the dutiful wife, thinks he is talking about the whole family only to find out that he was only talking of himself and Bree.
+E: Claire, ever the dutiful wife, thinks he is talking about the whole family only to find out that he was only talking of him and Bree.
 He wants a divorce.
 Once the divorce is final, he and Sandy will marry.
-All of this is madness Frank, Just madness!
+All of this is madness Frank, just madness!